KungFuProgrammer111/LBA2/README.md

 ### Installation Instructions

-Copy or move the savegames:

 ⚠️ **BACKUP YOUR ORIGINAL SAVEGAMES!!**

+Copy or move the savegames from the following table to your savegame folder:

-They should be in one of these locations:
+It should be in one of these locations:

 ```text